DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

+## Shipping logs to other lambda functions

+You can ship logs to other lambda functions using the `AdditionalTargetLambdaARNs` Cloudformation parameter.
+These additional lambdas will be called asynchronously with the same `event` the Datadog Forwarder receives.

 ## AWS PrivateLink Support

 You can run the Forwarder in a VPC by using AWS PrivateLink to connect to Datadog.
 Note that AWS PrivateLink can only be configured with Datadog organizations using the Datadog US site (i.e. datadoghq.com, not datadoghq.eu).